sujalchouhan1401/sujalchouhan1401/README.md

 ## About Me

-I am a B.Tech student focused on building strong foundations in Computer Science fundamentals and Data Structures & Algorithms.
-My goal is to secure a high-impact software engineering role by mastering core CS concepts and full-stack development.

-- Strong in C, C++, and Python
-- Exploring Full Stack Development
-- Focused on DSA & system-level thinking
-- Consistent problem solver and disciplined learner
+I'm a tech enthusiast from the Pink City, Jaipur, who enjoys connecting with new people and continuously learning from diverse experiences.
+Currently pursuing a degree in Computer Science Engineering at JK Lakshmipat University, I am deeply passionate about technology and committed to building a strong foundation in the field.

+I have hands-on experience with C, C++, and Python, and I am actively exploring Full Stack Development alongside strengthening my core Computer Science fundamentals.
+I enjoy solving complex problems, working on innovative projects, and staying updated with the latest advancements in technology.

+Beyond academics and coding, I actively engage in sports such as cricket, table tennis, football, chess, and skateboarding.
+I believe in hard work, adaptability, and lifelong learning, and I am always open to collaboration and meaningful discussions.

+Feel free to connect — always ready to contribute and help solve challenging problems.

 ---